sense-i-co/docs/src/templates/README.md

         export default About;
         ```

-6. Finally, add a link to your page on the website's navigation bar so that user's can get to the page.
+6. Finally, add a link to your page on the website's navigation bar so that users can get to the page.
 Do this by adding the appropriate entry to the `navbar.items` property in the `docusaurus.config.js` file.

     - **Code Example**: